CBD Oil For Dogs

 Researchers are turning their attention to CBD (cannabidiol), a compound found in cannabis and hemp, for its beneficial impact on canine health and disease.
-CBD, without high levels of THC, typically comes from hemp so your dog won’t get the intoxicating “high” that comes from marijuana.
+CBD, without high levels of psychoactive THC, typically comes from organic hemp so your pet won’t get the intoxicating “high” that comes from marijuana.

 By inhibiting cytochrome P450, CBD can either reduce or increase the effects of other drugs so close monitoring of both prescribed medications & CBD is necessary to achieve the best possible outcome with the least negative drug interaction.

 CBD Oil Side Effects – Drug Interactions With CBD

 If the dosage of cannabidiol is low enough, it will have no noticeable effect on liver enzyme activity, but CBD at these low doses will still exert its positive therapeutic effects.
 There is no clearly established cut-off dose, below which CBD does not interact with other drugs so the adage, ‘go-low & go-slow’ is the best measure to find the sweet-spot for successful dosing.

 What’s important to understand about the potential interaction of hemp CBD with the P450 enzyme system and prescription medications is that it may not be the drug itself that is altered and therefore the medical effect is changed–but instead, it may be that a specific metabolite (breakdown molecule) of the drug that confers the medical benefit is competing with CBD to be sufficiently processed.
 In this way, the metabolite (active chemical) cannot be produced because of CBD competition for liver enzymes.